 As the focus in the healthcare industry shifts to value-based services, Providers are looking to identify right-fit automation opportunities across the Revenue Cycle Management (RCM) chain to drive competitive advantage.
 With the healthcare landscape evolving rapidly in the post-COVID era, credential process automation drives agility and quality assurance while mitigating risks.
 It ensures that the most qualified and experienced healthcare professionals are rapidly onboarded in a compliant manner, enhancing reimbursement rates and timely payments for services rendered.

 Driven by the increased adoption of Artificial Intelligence (AI), the global healthcare IT market, valued at $187 billion in 2019, is predicted to grow at over 15.6% compound annual growth rate (CAGR) between 2020 and 2026 – reaching $535.6 billion.3

 Intelligent Automation is Robotic Process Automation (RPA) powered by Artificial Intelligence(AI) and cognitive technologies.
 It can help achieve exceptional accuracy and efficiency in data management while improving patience experience.
-IA can also bring down the cost of operations to a significant level resulting in faster revenue recognition.
+Intelligent Automation can also bring down the cost of operations significantly resulting in faster revenue recognition.